World’s Best Beaches

 This iconic stretch of bright white sand is the pinup beach for Tourism WA.
-Coupled with resident, friendly kangaroos it becomes irresistible as a tourist destination.
+Coupled with resident, friendly kangaroos it has become irresistible as a tourist destination.
 With good reason.

 This beautiful bay got its name from Matthew Flinders in 1802 because he considered it lucky that he found a safe anchorage at a potentially hazardous time in his circumnavigation of Australia.
 Finding himself among the myriad islands of the Archipelago of the Recherche, and seeing no possibility of reaching clear water in which to anchor for the night, and no prospect of shelter under any of the islands, Flinders adopted the hazardous measure of steering directly before the wind toward the mainland.
 He anchored in this bay overnight, sheltering from the dangers of the surrounding islands.

-The last time I visited Lucky Bay was during our Cape to Cape trip in 2016.
+The last time visit to Lucky Bay was our Cape to Cape trip in 2016.

 Lucky Bay north of Port Gregory

-The pristine beach and surrounding dunes are paradise for four wheel drivers and consequently are very popular.
-Kalbarri to the north is accessible via the beach, dunes and roads without crossing private property – although the feat requires some ingenuity and confidence.
+This pristine beach and surrounding dunes are paradise for four wheel drivers and consequently are very popular.
+Contrary to popular belief, Kalbarri to the north is accessible via the beach, dunes and roads without crossing private property – although the feat requires some ingenuity and confidence.

 There is no information about how the bay was named.
-I was there on one of our Australia Day trips.
+We were there on one of our Australia Day trips.

 Meerup Beach is an extension of Warren Beach and takes it name from the Meerup River that enters the ocean here.
-In one of the photographs above the vehicles are parked on the spit formed between the river and the ocean.
+In the first of the photographs above the vehicles are parked on the spit formed between the river and the ocean.

 The river was shown on public plans as Meerup Brook from 1877 until 1909, when changed to Meerup River.
 Earlier still it was shown as Bowles River.